aspauldingcode/JBudget/PLAN.md

   - Data: thread-safe collections
   - GUI: none
   - Deliverable: Concurrent transaction simulation.
+  - Micro-Exercises:
+    - Start an `ExecutorService` and submit 5 tasks that append transactions to a thread-safe list.
+    - Implement a `Callable<Summary>` that computes totals asynchronously and prints the result.
+    - Shut down the executor cleanly.

 ### Week 17 — Structured Concurrency
   - Package: `week17_structured_concurrency`